 MOD IAP/7A21A2/4

 5.2.10 Wherever the use of a frequency assignment to a space station recorded in the Master Register and emanating from the Regions 1 and 3 List is suspended for a period exceeding six months, the notifying administration shall, as soon as possible, but no later than six months from the date on which the use was suspended, inform the Bureau of the date on which such use was suspended.
 When the recorded assignment is brought back into use, the notifying administration shall so inform the Bureau, as soon as possible.
 The date on which the recorded assignment is brought back into use20bis shall be no later than three years from the date of suspension.
-(WRC-12)
+On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU Website as soon as possible and shall publish it in the BR IFIC.
+(WRC-15)

 Reasons: Modifications to the RR to specify the obligation for the Bureau to publish the information submitted under this provision.